Use vulnerability scanning in offline and air-gapped environments

 kubectl describe imagescan SCAN-NAME -n DEV-NAMESPACE

-2. Pause reconciliation of the grype.scanning.apps.tanzu.vmware.com package:
+2. Pause reconciliation of the grype.scanning.apps.tanzu.vmware.com package by running:

 kctrl package installed pause -i <PACKAGE-INSTALL-NAME> -n tap-install

-Where PACKAGE-INSTALL-NAME is the name of the grype.scanning.apps.tanzu.vmware.com package, for example, grype
+Where PACKAGE-INSTALL-NAME is the name of the grype.scanning.apps.tanzu.vmware.com package.
+For example, grype.

 - name: scan-plugin